Human centrifuge research for students

 Such effects include deterioration of bone and muscle, cardiovascular dysfunction, dizziness and disorientation, eye damage, back pain and compromised immune systems.

 However, there is no agreement on what kind of exercise should be part of a new training protocol during centrifugation.

-Thus, evaluation of such exercises during 1G centrifugation is a vital first step in order to determine whether it is advantageous to perform exercise during increased (hyper) gravity.
+Thus, evaluation of such exercises during1g spin is a vital first step in order to determine whether it is advantageous to perform exercise during increased (hyper) gravity.